 Tracy is Secretary to the Gertrude Board.

 Ian Bunyi is an art technician and archivist based in Melbourne.
 He has a Bachelor of Industrial Design (Honours) and a Diploma of Product Design from RMIT University.
 Ian has previously worked in collections management, installation/de-installation and administration roles at Centre for Contemporary Photography, Benalla Art Gallery, RMIT Gallery, RMIT Design Hub Gallery and RMIT Design Archives.

-Brigit Ryan is a sculptural artist, educator and exhibition producer in contemporary art and design.
-She holds a Master of Fine Art (Visual Art) from Victorian College of the Arts, a Bachelor of Fine Art (Honours), from VCA and a Bachelor of Design from RMIT University.
-Brigit has worked in lecturing, programming, producing, editorial assisting and communications roles for organisations including the Victorian College of the Arts (The University of Melbourne); Art + Australia; Melbourne Fringe; and Midsumma Festival.
+Brigit Ryan is a sculptor, educator and exhibition producer working in contemporary art and design.
+She holds a Master of Fine Art (Visual Art) and a Bachelor of Fine Art (Honours) from the Victorian College of the Arts, and a Bachelor of Design from RMIT University.
+Brigit is passionate about inclusion and access in the arts and building sustainable creative communties.
+She is a current member of the TCB Gallery Board.
+She has worked in lecturing, programming, producing, editorial assisting and communications roles for organisations including the Victorian College of the Arts (The University of Melbourne); Art + Australia; Melbourne Fringe; and Midsumma Festival.